-Billy Long Uses Auctioneering Skills To Silence Protestor At Twitter Hearing
+Billy Long Uses Auctioneering Skills To Silence Protester At Twitter Hearing

 — CSPAN (@cspan) September 5, 2018

-Long broke into his auctioneer routine, staging a fake auction with such volume that it drowned out Loomer, and despite Loomer’s best efforts Long’s skills were too good continuing for several minutes and drowning out the rest of Loomer’s shouting.
+Long broke into his auctioneer routine, staging a fake auction with such volume that it drowned out Loomer, and despite Loomer’s best efforts, Long’s skills were too good continuing for several minutes and drowning out the rest of Loomer’s shouting.

 The item that Long was auctioning?
-Loomer’s cell phone and the fake bidders certainly got a steal on the item according to NPR which stated that the bidding only got as high as $17 before the ‘auction’ concluded.
+Loomer’s cell phone and the fake bidders certainly got a steal on the item, according to NPR, which stated that the bidding only got as high as $17 before the “auction” concluded.

-Ostensibly Long was doing his ‘auction’ routine to buy some time for the police to deal with Loomer, who was removed while Long was speaking, which then allowed the committee to get back to the business with Dorsey.
+Ostensibly Long was doing his “auction” routine to buy some time for the police to deal with Loomer, who was removed while Long was speaking, which then allowed the committee to get back to the business with Dorsey.

 “I yield back,” said Long after he finished his routine following Loomer’s removal, prompting laughter throughout the room as he handed control back to Walden and the hearing continued.